Nurse in Uttar Pradesh - Photo credit Prashanth Vishwanathan

 Tell me more about the new Manual for Trainers that complements the guide.

-All of this sounds really useful – how can I access WASH FIT 2.0?
+How can I access WASH FIT 2.0?

 What languages is WASH FIT 2.0 available in?